chen-junluo/Kwanloky.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-🦸‍♂️I am a 23-Fall PhD student in the [Department of Information Systems](https://www.cb.cityu.edu.hk/is/research/introduction.html) in the College of Business at City University of Hong Kong, supervised by [Prof. Ben Liu](https://www.cb.cityu.edu.hk/staff/qianqliu/).
+🦸‍♂️I am a 23-Fall PhD student in the [Department of Information Systems](https://www.cb.cityu.edu.hk/is/research/introduction.html) in the College of Business at City University of Hong Kong, supervised by [Prof. LIU Ben](https://www.cb.cityu.edu.hk/staff/qianqliu/) and [Prof. LI Xin](https://www.cb.cityu.edu.hk/staff/xinli24/).
 I just graduated from [South China University of Technology](http://cnsba.scut.edu.cn/xyjj/list.htm) with a B.S. in Industrial Engineering.

 My research focuses on Chinese patient (especially elderly) **well-being** in technology-powered **healthcare**, two specific areas of which may be **online healthcare communities** and **human-AI interaction**.
+I am also interested in AI regulation in organization.
 I am passionate about empirical research (both survey and secondary data) with an emphasis on **credible causal inference** and **behavioral decision theory**, and I am also interested in incorporating lab experiments and game theory insights into my research.

 <div class='paper-box-image'>